 We believe JRCT has been frank in acknowledging this, stressing that its current work is based on Quaker values entirely at odds with what happened in the past and has publicly stated its wish to find ways of engaging in restorative justice and to examine racial imbalance in its own governance structures.
 We commend JRCT’s transparency and support the actions it is now taking.
 We encourage other funders to follow this lead.
 We believe openness, including of funding and the origins of those funds, is central to taking meaningful action to address past and present injustices.
 We take such issues extremely seriously and commit to supporting positive action that existing and potential future funders take, holding them to account.

 We commit to taking actions to address racial injustice that are within our sphere of influence

-Our Board of Trustees has approved a set of specific actions to take in 2020 and action areas to work on in the longer-term.
+Our Board of Trustees has approved a set of specific actions to take and action areas to work on in the longer-term.
 This is a work in progress, so is not an exhaustive list.
 However, we are keen to learn and to take proactive steps.
-A summary of first actions we will take:
+A summary of first actions we are taking:

 What we work on:

 - Understand and centre how racial injustices manifest in our core focus issues in the coming year (poverty, livestock, the research agenda) – ONGOING: WE CONTINUE TO EXPLORE THIS